roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 ## 2. Origins & Departure from Earth

 * **Ancestry:** The current inhabitants of the **Opulence** system are descendants of various refugee groups from a future Earth.
-Their primary vessel, a massive generation ship, is known as **"The Keystone."**
+Their primary vessel, a massive generation ship, is known as **"The Pillar."**
 * **Departure Era:** The exodus from Earth occurred in waves, primarily during the early-to-mid 2100s.
 Various disaffected minorities, persecuted groups, and those seeking to escape specific regional strife or ecological pressures departed at different times, in different ships.
-The Keystone was one such major effort.
+The Pillar was one such major effort.
 * **Earth's Status:** Earth itself was not destroyed or universally collapsed.
 It continued its typical cycles of regional decline and prosperity, conflict and cooperation, as has often been the case for human civilization.
-For the departed parties aboard The Keystone, Earth became a distant memory, a point of origin they had no intention (or capability) of returning to, largely irrelevant to their current existence, separated by vast distances of space and potentially time.
+For the departed parties aboard The Pillar, Earth became a distant memory, a point of origin they had no intention (or capability) of returning to, largely irrelevant to their current existence, separated by vast distances of space and potentially time.
-* **Mission Imperative:** The voyage of The Keystone was fundamentally a flight to find a new, safe home, away from terrestrial persecution and hardship.
+* **Mission Imperative:** The voyage of The Pillar was fundamentally a flight to find a new, safe home, away from terrestrial persecution and hardship.
 It was a "one-way trip" driven by the need for survival and self-determination, not by a grand design of exploration or colonial ambition from a unified Earth.

-## 3. The Keystone (Generation Ship)
+## 3. The Pillar (Generation Ship)

 * **Design Philosophy:** A colossal, monolithic vessel, engineered for extreme durability and the ultra-reliability of its core systems, intended to function autonomously for centuries if needed.
-* **Structural Integrity:** The Keystone was heavily shielded to withstand the anticipated rigors of long-duration interstellar travel.
+* **Structural Integrity:** The Pillar was heavily shielded to withstand the anticipated rigors of long-duration interstellar travel.
-* **Artificial Gravity:** Designed as a massive cylinder, The Keystone spun along its axis to generate a consistent, sub-1g gravitational environment.
+* **Artificial Gravity:** Designed as a massive cylinder, The Pillar spun along its axis to generate a consistent, sub-1g gravitational environment.
 * **Internal Environment:** Featured a fully enclosed, self-sustaining ecosystem.
 There were no external windows or standard hatches to the void.
 The internal atmosphere was maintained at a minimal, yet safe, low pressure.
 * **Propulsion System:** Utilized rudimentary, automated, "set-and-forget" Sub-Light Travel (STL) engines, designed for a multi-century coasting journey.

 ## 4. The Interstellar Journey & The Looming Anomaly

-* **The Anomaly's Shadow:** Approximately one century before The Keystone was directly impacted, a vast and inexplicable spatio-temporal distortion—later simply termed "the Anomaly"—was detected far along its projected path.
+* **The Anomaly's Shadow:** Approximately one century before The Pillar was directly impacted, a vast and inexplicable spatio-temporal distortion—later simply termed "the Anomaly"—was detected far along its projected path.
 Its immense scale and unusual properties (a slow, gradual warping of space-time, exhibiting characteristics akin to an incredibly diffuse and large-scale stable wormhole or a region of fundamentally altered cosmic fabric) became sources of intense study and growing apprehension.
-* **Generations in Preparation:** Several generations aboard The Keystone were born and raised with the knowledge of the impending encounter.
+* **Generations in Preparation:** Several generations aboard The Pillar were born and raised with the knowledge of the impending encounter.
 While its precise effects remained unpredictable, contingency planning, targeted research into theoretical physics, advanced sensor technology, and structural reinforcement became paramount.
 However, no prediction accurately foresaw the ultimate consequence of the transit—a massive, uncontrolled spatial displacement.
 * **Trials and Tribulations:** The voyage was characterized by systemic issues:
     * Slow degradation of non-critical systems.
     * Imbalances within the closed-loop ecosystem, leading to a persistent, low-level fear of starvation and a deep cultural respect for food and all life-sustaining resources.